Christine Darby // Published: June 2024 // Updated: August 2024

 • Myths: (1) URLs should contain a certain number of words.
 OR (2) Keywords are needed in URLs for search engines.

 • Reality: Some resources actually suggest using a specific number of words in URLs.
 Statements like this are quite frustrating.
-Not only is this misguided, but it could cause harm if site owners believe this is true and change URLs before understanding the potential impact.
+Not only is this misguided, but it could cause harm if site owners believe this is true and change URLs before understanding the potential impact of structural changes on SEO.

 Keywords are encouraged in URLs as a best practice, but this is for user experience versus search engines.
-To illustrate this point, we gave this article a random URL “h0gw4sh,” and the page was indexed and appearing for appropriate queries within a matter of hours.
-Many beginners believe keywords in a URL impact ranking, leading to overuse.
+To illustrate this point, we gave this article on “SEO myths” a random URL of “h0gw4sh,” and the page was indexed and appearing for appropriate queries within a matter of hours.
+Many beginners believe keywords in a URL impact SEO, leading to overuse.
 Modern search engines are sophisticated and do not rely on keyword-stuffed URLs to understand page content.

 We advocate for SEO-friendly URLs (clean, clear, and concise), but focusing on URL word count or keyword stuffing is not the right approach.